-One of the recommendations from the Peer Review was to prepare an Enforcement Procedure which, once adopted, is intended to assist the Enforcement Team in prioritising their workload and to provide customers with clarity about the enforcement investigation process.
-It is anticipated that the Procedure will be adopted following consideration by Executive in December this year.
+One of the recommendations from the Peer Review was to prepare an Enforcement Procedure which has now been adopted.
+It has assisted the Enforcement Team in prioritising their workload and to provide customers with clarity about the enforcement investigation process.
+Performance has improved significantly in terms of responses to complaints.